devu007/Video_App/README.md

 # Video_App

 -> Clone this project in your machine

--> install all the dependencies
+-> Install all the dependencies

--> then run npm start or yarn start
+-> Then run npm start or yarn start

 -> user can upload video or image files and view them online